SyneruJDorner/Rust_Raytracing/README.md

 <br/>

 **Currently working features:**<br/>
-- Basic raytracing of spheres and planes.
+- Basic raytracing of spheres, triangles and planes.
 - Moving and rotating the camera using Vector3 ontop of a matrix 4x4.
 - Moving, Rotation and Scaling shapes using Vector3 ontop of a matrix 4x4.
 - Materials: Albedo, Metal, Glass, Emission.
 - Basic lighting and shadows.
 - Anti-Aliasing.
+- Basic AABB without BVH.
-- Settings (though settings.ini file) .
+- Settings (though settings.ini file).
+- Debugging normals.
+- Command line feedback, like rendering progress.
 <br/>

 **Need to Implement:**<br/>